Introduction: Mega328 With LCD, Keypad and FTDI In-circuit Programming

 Step 17: PhotoMOS Simulator

 Wire the two Red and Green 5mm LED's as shown.
-These LED's are so you can see the MCU outputs in action.
+These LED's are here only so you can see the MCU outputs in action later as the code runs.

 The original device using this circuit (with a very similar sketch) controlled AQV251G PhotoMOS relays as seen in the schematic section.
 These did all the high current work of that device however since optical relays are relatively expensive we simulate MCU control of such devices by replacing them with simple LED circuits.
 If you want to control a high current device you can simply replace the LEDs with optical relays as shown or by using transistors as switches.
 Given a properly sized relay you could activate a locomotive sized electric motor with this chip.